vgmstream/vgmstream/README.md

 ".txth" or ".(ext).txth" (for the whole folder), or "(name.ext).txth" (for a single file).
 Contains dynamic text commands to read data from the original file, or static values.

+**TXTP**: a text playlist that works as a single song.
+Can contain a list of filenames to play as one (ex. "intro.vag" "loop.vag"), name with subsong index (ex. bgm.sxd#10), or mask channels to only play some (ex. "song.adx#c1,2").

 ## Supported codec types